ConsortiumGARR/Puppet-GARRShibbolethIdP/README.md

-  for i in /opt/Puppet-GARRShibbolethIdP/puppetlabs/*; do ln -s $i; done for i in /opt/Puppet-GARRShibbolethIdP/garr-common/garr/*; do ln -s $i; done for i in /opt/Puppet-GARRShibbolethIdP/garr/*; do ln -s $i; done
+  for i in /opt/Puppet-GARRShibbolethIdP/puppetlabs/*; do ln -s $i; done for i in /opt/Puppet-GARRShibbolethIdP/garr-common/garr/*; do ln -s $i; done for i in /opt/Puppet-GARRShibbolethIdP/garr/*; do ln -s $i; done for i in /opt/Puppet-GARRShibbolethIdP/garr-common/puppetlabs/*; do ln -s $i; done
   ```

 * Create a new empty file called `/etc/puppet/manifests/site.pp` and a new directory called `/etc/puppet/manifests/nodes`.